 Ad Hoc Arrangements

-Temporary telecommuting arrangements may be approved by the Director for circumstances such as inclement weather, special projects or business travel.
+Temporary telecommuting arrangements may be approved by the Director for circumstances such as inclement weather, pandemics, special projects or business travel.
 These arrangements are approved on an as-needed basis only, with no expectation of ongoing continuance.

 All informal telecommuting arrangements are made on a case-by-case basis, focusing first on the business needs of the library.